smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.13.2 - 2025-09-11
+We are beginning our phased rollout of us-street-api 5.13.2.
+This process is scheduled to be completed by 2025-09-12 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED
+- Improved DPV Footnotes for results that were not an exact match
+- Improved LACSLink Matching
+- Improved matching for inputs with state names in the street
+- Improved matching for inputs with CO RD in the street
+- Improved matching for short inputs
+- The local version will return an error if a request is made with enhanced mode and your instance isn't configured properly to use enhanced mode.
+Previously the request was run in strict mode without any indication that enhanced mode was not used.

 ## 5.13.1 - 2025-09-03
 We are beginning our phased rollout of us-street-api 5.13.1.
 This process is scheduled to be completed by 2025-09-03 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: